kodecocodes/swift-style-guide/README.markdown

   // Dispose of any resources that can be recreated.
 }

-override func numberOfSectionsInTableView(tableView: UITableView) -> Int {
+override func numberOfSections(in tableView: UITableView) -> Int {
    // #warning Incomplete implementation, return the number of sections return 1
 }

-override func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
+override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
   // #warning Incomplete implementation, return the number of rows return Database.contacts.count
 }